Dragon4396/LegalDoc-Scraper/README.md

 **Developer Tools**: Analyzing packets to fetch dynamic or encrypted webpage information

-`1) Navigate to the first title on the page.
+`1) Navigate to the first item on the first page.
 On the right, there's a 'Download' button.
 Clicking it will automatically initiate the download for the corresponding document`

 <img src="./images/1.png" width="700">